mongoid/mongoid-history/README.md

 Stable Release
 --------------

-You're reading the documentation the 0.4.x release that supports Mongoid 3.x.
+You're reading the documentation the 0.4.x release that supports Mongoid 3.x and 4.x.
 For 2.x compatible mongoid-history, please use a 0.2.x version from the [2.x-stable branch](https://github.com/aq1018/mongoid-history/tree/2.4-stable).

 Install
 -------

-This gem supports Mongoid 3.x on Ruby 1.9.3 only.
+This gem supports Mongoid 3.x and 4.x on Ruby 1.9.3 or newer.
 Add it to your `Gemfile` or run `gem install mongoid-history`.

 ```ruby
 gem 'mongoid-history'